 Another major perk of LAMP is its customization options like LEMP which replaces Apache easily with Nginx.
 For Windows, an easy variant would be the WAMP stack.

 Then, PHP, MySQL and Apache speak of open-source benefits & are made mostly for Linux.
 No wonder, Linux is the most sensible option for a great server environment and this is why you still have LAMP followed by a huge bevvy of techies.

 Developers love LAMP given its assurance of the simplest means to have a site online.
 The LAMP forums are bustling with amazing support in case you need help regarding configuration issues and troubleshooting.

 The acronym for MongoDB, Express.js, Angular.js & Node.js, and MEAN eliminates the need for server software or server operating system.
 The MEAN stack runs just on any kind of OS & Node carries its very own server for handling JS on the backend.

 Now, albeit MEAN has attracted huge attention of late, it cannot ever reach LAMP when it comes to the solid support that the traditional option is renowned for.

 Besides, a good host of other types of JS frameworks seem to be hitting the scene as reliable options.
 For example, you can switch MEAN to MEEN by having Ember in place of Angular.

-Programmers would be delighted to know that MEAN stack can separate code for growth and maintainability.
-It signifies a breezier route to organize the JS web apps, enabling a smooth run for them in natural environment.
+Programmers would be delighted to know that the MEAN stack can separate code for growth and maintainability.
+It signifies a breezier route to organize the JS web apps, enabling a smooth run for them in the natural environment.

 Hexadesigns is a web design company located in Kolkata, India.
 We take advantage of the latest trend and technologies to design, redesign and develop websites.
 This is our blog where we publish information for the general people and web developers for their knowledge enhancement.Next PostPrevious Post